-The average cost for a divorce lawyer is $250 an hour.
+The average cost for a divorce lawyer is $250 an hour and you will spend around $15,000 total.
 Hiring a divorce lawyer for representation, you will likely spend between $100 and $650 per hour.
 The price of a divorce lawyer can vary greatly by region (and even by zip code).
 View our local divorce lawyers or get free estimates from lawyers near you.

 No one would ever describe the divorce process as being pleasant; neither would any spouses say on their wedding day they were planning on divorcing down the road.

 But divorce happens—for at least 50 percent of all first, second, and third marriages.
 If you’re in that unfortunate place where you can see the writing on the wall, the cost of a good divorce attorney—one who will provide sound representation—is likely to cost you about $250 or more per hour.